Freedom of the City of London: Honorary Freedom

 Honorary Freedom of the City of London is a recognition of lifetime achievement or high international standing, and is much rarer than the broader freedom of the city.

 The granting of the Honorary Freedom of the City of London (or Freedom Honoris Causa) is extremely rare and generally awarded today only to royalty, heads of state, or figures of genuine global standing.
 It is the greatest honour that is in the power of the City of London to bestow, and usually takes place in Guildhall in the presence of the Common Council and the lord mayor, sheriffs, and aldermen, along with invited guests.

-For example, in 2013 after a gap of some eleven years, Archbishop Desmond Tutu received the Honorary Freedom of the City of London with the ceremony taking place at Mansion House.
-In 1996 Nelson Mandela, as President of South Africa, received the same honour.
+For example, in 2013, after a gap of some eleven years, Anglican Archbishop Desmond Tutu received the Honorary Freedom of the City of London, with the ceremony taking place at Mansion House.
+In 1996, Nelson Mandela, as President of South Africa, received the same honour.
 The presentation on such occasions is made by the Chamberlain of the City of London and is often followed by a banquet at Guildhall or Mansion House.
 Historically, the first personage to be so honoured was William Pitt the Elder in 1757.
 However, there are also records of the presentation of such in May 1698 to Philemon Philip Carter, son of Nathaniel Carter (goldsmiths) in the "Freedom of the City Admission Papers" 1681–1930.
-For many years it was the custom to present the Freedom in specially commissioned and unique gold or silver caskets, the design of which was inspired by the background and the achievements of the individual to which it was presented.
+For many years, it was the custom to present the Freedom in specially commissioned and unique gold or silver caskets, the design of which was inspired by the background and the achievements of the individual to which it was presented.
 More normal today would be to present the honour in the form of a scroll in an inscribed box.

 List of Freemen

-The mixed list below contains just some of the names of people who have received the Freedom or Honorary Freedom over the years.
+The mixed list below contains the names of some of the notable people who have received the Freedom or Honorary Freedom over the years.
 Dates of awards are shown in brackets.